Anatomy Advanced Pre-Med Programme

 Human Anatomy - Advanced Programme

-The Medical Poland Human Anatomy Programme is designed for 1st-year medical & dentistry students.
+The Medical Poland Human Anatomy Program is designed for 1st-year medical & dentistry students.

 Course content: